openrndr/openrndr-guide/docs/debugging/logging.markdown

 ##### Exception handling

-It is possible to change how exception errors are presented by adding `-Dorg.openrndr.exceptions=JVM` to the VM options under `Run > Edit Configurations`.
+It is possible to change how exception errors are presented by IntelliJ Idea:
+Open the `Run > Edit Configurations` menu and make sure the `VM Options` text field contains `-Dorg.openrndr.exceptions=JVM`.
 This can sometimes help figure out why a program is crashing.

 ##### Crashing shaders